perrochon/gb/ROADMAP.md

 * Fog of war: Players will not be able to see other fractions unless they are in range.
 For now everything is visible.
 * Limits on money: Players will be resource constraint.
 For now, enjoy unlimited resources.
+* Fleshed out missions: Missions keep changing, so they are bare bones, and only described in the tutorial.

 ## Short Term
 * Better looking spinner - may need to copy more XML
-* Load Universe (requires saving a few more things)
-* UIDs in GBController (not GBObjects) (related to above...)
-* Review Locking.
-Lock all writes in GBController.
-Lock all list access.
+* Destination of star system for ships far away, instead of first planet.
+* re-creating missions on compile and copying them into res directory.
 * Population on planets (per race, and do correctly).
 Fix "Make Factory"
-* Destination of star system for ships far away, instead of first planet.

-## Gating for 0.0.1 Alpha
-* Survive app kill (recover from beginning of turn is ok, so only need auto-save and load game)
 * Player mode (not just god mode).
     * Passing race around on commands, to make sure actions are access controlled :-)
-* Create link and open instructions in Web View...

 ## Regression